bluppco/idearebel/src/content/ideas/digital-marketing-trends-for-2021.md

 The 2021 Hootsuite Social Trends report notes that:

 \
-“The smartest brands will understand where they fit into customers’ lives on social media, and they’ll find creative ways of fitting into the conversation.”
+“_The smartest brands will understand where they fit into customers’ lives on social media, and they’ll find creative ways of fitting into the conversation._”

 \
 At the core of this is the need for transparency.